Exploring the spectral characteristics of the periodic burster 4U 1323-62: Type-I X-ray burst and persistent emission: Spectral Analysis

 To describe the persistent emission more precisely, we employed a thermal Comptonization model, \texttt{nthcomp} (\citealt{1996MNRAS.283..193Z}; \citealt{1999MNRAS.309..561Z}), which involves a seed photon source as a blackbody or a disk-like multi-color blackbody.
 These seed photons are up-scattered by hot electrons, resulting in the output spectrum.
 We assumed that the source of the seed photons is the accretion disk ( \texttt{inp$\_$type} = 1).
-This model \texttt{Tbabs*nthcomp} (Model 2) resulted in $\chi^2/dof$ = 550/517 ($\Delta \chi^{2}$ = -49 for 1 additional parameter, as compared to Model 1) with a photon index of $\Gamma=1.73\pm 0.01$, the electron temperature kT$_{e}$=31$_{-7}^{+20}$ keV, and the seed temperature kT$_{bb}$ = 1.31 $\pm$ 0.06 keV.
+This model \texttt{const*Tbabs*nthcomp} (Model 2) resulted in $\chi^2/dof$ = 1047/880 ($\Delta \chi^{2}$ = -175 for 1 additional parameter, as compared to Model 1) with a photon index of $\Gamma= 1.73\pm 0.01$, the electron temperature kT$_{\rm e}$ = $25_{-2}^{+3}$ keV, and the seed temperature kT$_{\rm bb}$ = 1.33 $\pm$ 0.03 keV.
 The electron temperature of the corona is comparable to the observed cut-off energy of the spectrum.
 In addition, we found an absorption feature at $\sim$7-8 keV and tried to fit it with an absorption \texttt{edge} model.
-The inclusion of the \texttt{edge} model, \texttt{Tbabs*edge*nthcomp} (Model 3), improved the fit significantly to $\chi^2 / dof$ = 511/515 ($\Delta \chi^{2}$ = -39 for 2 additional parameters, compared to Model 2) with edge energy E = 7.87 $\pm$ 0.11 keV and optical depth $\tau$ = 0.12 $\pm$ 0.02.
+The inclusion of the \texttt{edge} model, \texttt{const*Tbabs*edge*nthcomp} (Model 3), improved the fit significantly to $\chi^2 / dof$ = 928/878 ($\Delta \chi^{2}$ = -119 for 2 additional parameters, compared to Model 2) with edge energy E = 7.42$_{-0.13}^{+0.10}$ keV and optical depth $\tau$ = 0.12 $\pm$ 0.02.
+The absorption edge detected at 7.42 keV is attributed to K-shell absorption from highly ionized iron in the accretion environment.